halayuba/laravel-jobsave/README.md

     jobInterviewsApiUrl: 'http://{url}/api/interviews',
     authApiUrl: 'http://{url}/api/auth/user',
 ~~~
-* An optional sql files "interviews.sql" and "submissions.sql" are included as seeders in the "extra" folder (under "jobsave/database/seeders/extra") that you can import manually if prefer to see seeder data for job submissions and interviews.
+* An optional sql files "submissions.sql" and "interviews.sql" are included as seeders in the "extra" folder (under "jobsave/database/seeders/extra").
+You can import these files manually (in the order listed above) into your DB if you prefer to see seeder data for job submissions and interviews.

 ### Maintainers & Contributors
 - Simon Bashir